kylecartier/web-development-programs/README.md

-This will be implied for Haskell progrmas.
+This will be implied for Haskell programs.